yoyoengine/yoyoengine/launcher/README.md

 ### resources

 This is the folder that any asset or file you want to use in the game must be placed in.
 The `scenes` folder is where you place your game's scenes, and the `styles.yoyo` file describes declared fonts and colors for the game.

+### tricks

+A trick is just a plugin.
+This directory holds a bunch of folders defining tricks.
+Each trick has a `trick.yoyo` that defines data.
+I will write more documentation on this later

 ### settings.yoyo